-We'll start with the more common exercise.
-Overhead rope extensions are a great exercise that you’ll often see in arm or push workouts, but may not always be so keen to try.
+We’ll start with the more common exercise.
+Overhead rope extensions are a great exercise that you’ll often see in arm or push workouts but may not always be so keen to try.
 Other exercises like kickbacks or pulldowns are a lot easier to do and a lot more popular after all.
 (Not to mention that the rope is a rare thing to come by).

-Despite all this though, overhead rope extensions, especially vs dips, do bring your tricep training into a different light.
-It's rare to replicate that kind of angle elsewhere after all, so it's bound to have its benefits.
+Despite all this, though, overhead rope extensions, especially vs dips, do bring your tricep training into a different light.
+It’s rare to replicate that kind of angle elsewhere, after all, so it’s bound to have its benefits.

 On top of that, overhead extensions have another big point too.
 The exercise is one of very few that actually enables you to work all the heads of the triceps in one exercise without having to vary in equipment or in technique.
 This makes it extremely efficient as well as effective in increasing your overall arm strength.

-As with all tricep exercises, technique can be a big issue.
+As with all tricep exercises, the technique can be a big issue.
 It’s incredibly important that you use the right form.
 Make sure that you’re in a split stance with your elbows around head height and pivoted so they don’t move as you extend your arms.
 Also, try to look forwards to ensure that you’re only using your triceps and nothing more to get the best results from the exercise.

-There is also a lot more room for mistakes during this exercise as your elbows try to flare naturally and you might rely on your back too much for stabilisation.
+There is also a lot more room for mistakes during this exercise as your elbows try to flare naturally, and you might rely on your back too much for stabilisation.
 This means that it can be hard to really overload the tricep muscles, even when you think you might be.

 On the other side of the dips vs overhead rope extensions, things are different.
 Dips are a huge contender when we’re thinking about arms.
-There is a range of variations you can do to make sure that you’re getting the most out of them, even if you need to start smaller by keeping your feet on the floor as you do them from a weight bench rather than a tower or bars.
+There is a range of variations you can do to make sure that you’re getting the most out of them, even if you need to start smaller by keeping your feet on the floor as you do them from a weight bench rather than a tower or bar.

-Tricep dips open a range of possibilities to use weight outside of your own bodyweight, too.
+Tricep dips open a range of possibilities to use weight outside of your own body weight, too.
 You can add the weight of your choice just by utilising a dumbbell so that you’re hitting the triceps that little bit harder and giving you a real arm workout.
-They really force the triceps to overload which is where the results of the exercise will become clear as you see an increase in growth and strength on a larger scale than can extensions offer.
+They really force the triceps to overload, which is where the results of the exercise will become clear as you see an increase in growth and strength on a larger scale than extensions can offer.

-One disadvantage the tricep dips do pose though is how easy it is to rely on your chest as you begin to do them.
+One disadvantage the tricep dips do pose, though, is how easy it is to rely on your chest as you begin to do them.
 If you use a dip tower, it becomes extremely easy to begin leaning forwards as you’re doing them, which takes the focus off your tris and into your pecs.
 This defeats the object of the exercise, so you need to pay extra attention to your posture and keep yourself upright.

 Tricep dips have to be the overall winner here due to their more natural movement and the increased muscle activation that they offer.
 They also give you a more realistic sense of strength over rope extensions, which are more isolated and are generally easier to perform properly once you have got the technique properly mastered.